-At the breast cancer genetics clinic, we give genetic counselling that helps to understand the risks, benefits, and limitations of genetic testing for breast and ovarian cancer.
+At the breast cancer genetics clinic, we give genetic counseling that helps to understand the risks, benefits, and limitations of genetic testing for breast and ovarian cancer.

-Guidance about genetic testing, implications of genetics testing for the family , insurance and employment uncertainties, family planning considerations , screening and risk reducing strategies are all carefully dealt with before ordering genetic testing.
+Guidance about genetic testing, implications of genetic testing for the family, insurance and employment uncertainties, family planning considerations, screening, and risk-reducing strategies are all carefully dealt with before ordering genetic testing.

-These sessions are held on appointment basis only.
+These sessions are held on an appointment basis only.

 "My experience at Chennai Breast Centre was superior and well above medical treatment standards.
 The consultant and the nurses successfully treated me with unbelievable care and compassion."Read More

 "Battling cancer is hard enough.
 At first, my husband and I were very concerned about where we were going to receive treatment in my fight for survival.
 After talking with the doctor at CBC, we knew that"Read More